edouardpineau/Using-Laplacian-Spectrum-as-Graph-Feature-Representation/README.md

 This repository presents a notebook to reproduce the experiments of the preprint paper ["Using Laplacian Spectrum as Graph Feature Representation"](https://arxiv.org/abs/1912.00735).

-It presents the theoretical explanation for the good results obtained in the experimental workshop paper ["A simple baseline algorithm for graph classification"](https://arxiv.org/abs/1810.09155) (see ["here"](https://github.com/edouardpineau/A-simple-baseline-algorithm-for-graph-classification)).
+It presents the theoretical explanation for the good results obtained in the experimental workshop paper ["A simple baseline algorithm for graph classification"](https://arxiv.org/abs/1810.09155) ([and its Github page](https://github.com/edouardpineau/A-simple-baseline-algorithm-for-graph-classification)).

 ### Abstract